Skip to main content

 This info is only applicable to the gpt-oss-120b model.

-For gpt-oss-120b, our API maps the system role to a developer-level instruction layer in the prompt hierarchy.
-When you send messages with role: "system", these are elevated above normal user instructions and injected into the model’s internal system prompt.
+For gpt-oss-120b, the API supports both the system and developer message roles.
+Both are mapped to a developer-level instruction layer in the prompt hierarchy, elevated above normal user instructions and injected into the model’s internal system prompt.
 This gives you significant control over the assistant’s tone, style, and behavior while preserving the model’s built-in safety guardrails.
+The developer role is functionally equivalent to system – the system role remains supported for backwards compatibility.

 Key Differences from OpenAI

-OpenAI’s API distinguishes between system and developer roles.
-Our implementation does not expose developer directly.
-Instead, your system messages act at the developer level, meaning they have stronger influence than in OpenAI’s API.
+OpenAI’s API distinguishes between system and developer roles with different behavior.
+On Cerebras, both roles act at the developer level, meaning they may have stronger influence than system messages in OpenAI’s API.
 As a result, the same prompt may yield different behavior here compared to OpenAI.
 This is expected.